Florida's coronavirus death toll rises by 180, including record 27 in Palm Beach County

-Florida's new coronavirus deaths increased by 180, including a Palm Beach County-record 27, and passed 8,000 including nonresidents as cases remained under 8,000 for the sixth day in a row, 7,686, the Florida Department of Health announced Friday.
+Florida's new coronavirus deaths increased by 180, including a Palm Beach County-record 27, and the toll surpassed 8,000 residents and nonresidents as cases remained under 8,000 for the sixth day in a row, 7,686, the Florida Department of Health announced Friday.

-Florida moved into sixth place in the United States past Illinois with 7,927 deaths of residents and 8,151 including nonresidents, which remained at 124.

 Palm Beach County's fatalities increased to 919, the second in the state behind Miami-Dade.
 The increase was the highest in the state and previous high was 21, set Wednesday and last week.

-On the Treasure Coast, St. Lucie rose by a record 12, after 11 Wednesday, to 148.
+On the Treasure Coast, St. Lucie climbed by a record 12, after 11 Wednesday, to 148.
 Martin rose by 4 to 91 and Indian River went up 1 to 52.
-Okeechobee also increased by 2 to 9 after its first two deaths were reported on July 25.
+Okeechobee also increased by 2 to 9 after its first 2 deaths were reported on July 25.
 Miami-Dade climbed by 25 and Broward's number didn't change.

+On Friday, Florida represented 12.2 percent of the cases and 14.0 percent of the deaths in the United States.

+Florida, Texas and California comprised about half of the increased deaths Friday.

-Florida reported 120 deaths on Thursday.
-Texas, which is fifth overal, again led the nation in newly reported deaths with 306 and 7 less than the record 313 last week.
-California reported 166 new deaths, after a state-record 202 Wednesday, and is in third place overall.
+Florida moved into sixth place in the United States past Illinois with 7,927 deaths of residents and 8,151 including nonresidents, which remained at 124.
+Texas is in fifth place with 8,093 residents' deaths, including the addition of a U.S.-high 293, compared with a record 322 last week.
+California reported 142 new deaths, after a state-record 202 Wednesday, and is in third place overall with 10,011.

-On Thursday, Florida represented 13.1 percent of the cases and 9.8 percent of the deaths.

 Cases